 Google Translate has without a doubt transformed the way in which we approach language.
 With their offline translation app, quick communication has never been easier and cheaper.

-However, until technology has evolved to the point where communication between languages has been perfected, nothing comes close to having a real person doing the translation.
+However, until the technology has evolved to the point where communication between languages has been perfected, nothing comes close to having a real person doing the translation.